huntdatacenter/docs/docs/working-in-your-lab/analytical-tools/r-studio.md

 sudo apt update
 sudo apt install libcurl4-openssl-dev libssh2-1-dev libssl-dev libxml2-dev
 ```

+### RStudio do not recognize the latest R-version

+Since R versions can be installed side-by-side on a system, you may need to select which version of R you would like RStudio to use.
+Click the [Chaning R versions for RStudio desktop](https://support.rstudio.com/hc/en-us/articles/200486138-Changing-R-versions-for-RStudio-desktop) on the RStudio support pages for more information.

 ### PredictABEL, matplotlib, viridis, or plyr fails to import